kmile/zendesk_client/README.md

 ===============================================
 This gem is intended to be an "official" Zendesk Ruby client, it is currently in the process of being developed.
 The idea is a client which fully supports all of the Zendesk API, is flexible, and supports JSON and XML.
 Faraday (https://github.com/technoweenie/faraday) is the money sauce underneath that makes this gem rock.
-Much of the design has been inspired (lifted?) from the excellent Twitter ruby gem (https://github.com/jnunemaker/twitter).
-The way this library differs the most is in the implementation of `collections`, sort of lazy proxy objects that make chainable methods and lazy code possible
+Some of the basic code layout has been borrowed from the excellent Twitter ruby gem (https://github.com/jnunemaker/twitter), there was no need to be clever there.
+The way this library differs the most is in the implementation of `collections` *see section below.

-(large GET requests won't actually be made until the `collection` is iterated over).
+Think of the code below as a proposal for how the client should work, this is still the early stages of this code.
+I am open to suggestions and changes that will make this great to work with.
+Take a look at the "Contributions" section if you are interested in helping out, I look forward to working with others and gathering as much feedback as possible.

 Connection
 ----------